 Night Dragon is a series of Tactics, Techniques, and Procedures (TTPs) used in a series of coordinated, secret, and targeted cyber-attacks made public in 2010.

 These attacks targeted global oil, energy, and petrochemical companies.
 Files of interest focused on operational oil and gas field production systems, and financial documents related to field exploration and bidding.
-In some cases, the files were copied and downloaded from company web servers by the hackers.
+In some cases, the files were copied and downloaded from company web servers by hackers.
 In other cases, the hackers collected data from SCADA systems.

-The Night Dragon attacks weren't sophisticated, however they showed just how simple techniques are enough to break into energy-sector companies.
+The Night Dragon attacks weren't sophisticated, however, they showed just how simple techniques are enough to break into energy-sector companies.
 Night Dragon stole valuable information, but they could've just as easily take control of an HMI, which could then have provided the attackers with the remote control of critical energy systems.

 In 2011, Hungarian cyber security researchers discovered three information-stealing malware: Duqu, Flame, and Gauss.
 It is believed that these three malware are related since they all use the same framework.

 Duqu was a malware designed to perform information gathering.
 It was designed to attempt to hide data transmissions as normal HTTP traffic by attaching encrypted data to be extracted in a .jpg file.

 Flame is a complex malware designed to steal information by using: